-To program, you must:
+Toprogram, you must:

 - 1. Enter the password, if you are using the analyzer's password protection capability. - 2.
 Connect a computer or computer terminal capable of sending an RS-232 signal to the analyzer RS-232 connector.
 (See chapter 2 Installation for details).
 Send the rp command to the analyzer. - 3.
-Press the System button to start the System function.
+Enter the System menu.